List of Peep Show characters: Super Hans

-Portrayed by Matt King, Jeremy's bandmate and friend, ’Super’ Hans is an untrustworthy selfish fantasist who very frequently uses recreational drugs.
-His musical skills are implied to be only marginally better than Jeremy's, and at least part of his role (which in Season 2 Jeremy is briefly asked to fill in for) seems to be to merely front for other bands, "hit a few keys on the sequencer, make a bit of a show".
-Hans' real name is Simon (as revealed during his wedding to Molly in series 9).
+Portrayed by Matt King, Jeremy's bandmate and friend, 'Super' Hans is an untrustworthy selfish fantasist who very frequently uses recreational drugs.
+His musical skills are implied to be only marginally better than Jeremy's, and at least part of his role (which in Season 2 Jeremy is briefly asked to fill in for) seems to be merely to front for other bands, "hit a few keys on the sequencer, make a bit of a show".
+Hans's real name is Simon (as revealed during his wedding to Molly in series 9).
 He experiences a crack cocaine addiction in the second series, remarking "that crack is really moreish", later referenced again in the final episode of the third series and in the seventh series.

 In spite of the damage he routinely causes to his brain, he is portrayed to be a fast thinker, and the drug-addled stream-of-consciousness that passes for his normal speech is occasionally insightful and indicative of a huge volume of pop-culture knowledge.
-His professed political beliefs appear to be closer to the far-left of the political spectrum (probably some warped, sui generis form of left-wing anarchism combined with a willingness to provoke outrage) but given that his thoughts are not audible as voice-overs, it is difficult to know how much he truly adheres to anything he says.
-He ostensibly had a rough childhood which included being locked up by his father to "monitor the home brew."
-He seems to be unfazed and unaffected by things that would shock, scare or repulse others, but he does appear to have his limits as well, as exemplified by a New Year's Eve party that is too disturbing even for him in the series 7 final episode.
+His professed political beliefs appear to be closer to the far-left of the political spectrum (probably some warped, sui generis form of left-wing anarchism combined with a willingness to provoke outrage) but given that his thoughts are not audible as voiceovers, it is difficult to know how much he truly adheres to anything he says.
+He ostensibly had a rough childhood, which included being locked up by his father to "monitor the home brew."
+He seems to be unfazed and unaffected by things that would shock, scare or repel others, but he does appear to have his limits as well, as exemplified by a New Year's Eve party that is too disturbing even for him in the series 7 final episode.